The renovation of your business premises while keeping the business running can be a juggling act.

 2. Plan a Time Line with your Fitout Team in advance:

-Establish a workable timeline by sitting down with your fitout professionals and flesh out issues that could emerge during the project, such as delays in supplies, extreme weather conditions; anything which could mean that work is held up.
+Establish a workable timeline by sitting down with your retail fitout professionals in gold coast and flesh out issues that could emerge during the project, such as delays in supplies, extreme weather conditions; anything which could mean that work is held up.
 Orders need to be made for items like furniture, lighting, display signage, window coverings and so on well in advance to ensure they’re ready to go when the building work is done.

 3. Plan where Excess Items will be stored to make room for the work to take place on site: